-Cybercurrency And The Bank Secrecy ActAdded by Bradlee R. Frazer in Articles & Publications, Banking Law, Business Law, Intellectual Property and Patent Law on July 22, 2015
+Cybercurrency And The Bank Secrecy ActAdded by Bradlee R. Frazer in Articles & Blogs, Banking Law, Business Law, Intellectual Property and Patent Law on July 22, 2015

 Cybercurrency is a medium of exchange that uses cryptography to secure the transaction and to control the creation of new units.
 Cryptocurrencies are a subset of alternative currencies, or specifically, of digital currencies.
 Bitcoin became the first decentralized cryptocurrency in 2009.
 Recent developments teach that cybercurrencies are not beyond the reach of federal regulators.